mufaizz/FAIZ-AI/README.md

 - Python 3.8+
 - pip
 - Linux/Unix environment recommended for automated script
-- (Optional) VirusTotal API key if you want built-in VT checks

 ### Automated setup
 The repository includes a setup script that will install system packages, create a virtual environment, and install dependencies.